boydream123/Distinguishing-LLMs-by-Analyzing-Dialogue-Dynamics-with-Granger-Causality/README.md

 1. Download the DailyDialog dataset.
 This is typically a text file named `dailydialog.txt`.
 You can obtain it from the [DailyDialog Official Website](http://yanran.li/dailydialog).
 2. Place the `dailydialog.txt` file in the root directory of the project, or modify its path in `scripts/build_dataset.py` as needed.
+    * (Optional) You can use script in the `scripts/` directory to automate the download:
         ```bash
         # scripts/download_dailydialog.sh (example)
         echo "Downloading DailyDialog dataset..."